onehashai/onehash-connect/help/saml-authentication.md

 {!admin-only.md!}

-Zulip supports using SAML authentication for single sign-on, both for Zulip Cloud and self-hosted Zulip servers.
+OneHash Connect supports using SAML authentication for single sign-on, both for OneHash Connect Cloud and self-hosted OneHash Connect servers.
 SAML Single Logout is also supported.

 This page describes how to configure SAML authentication with several common providers: